-Night Moves: 10 Beyond-Basic Sex Positions to Try Tonight
+10 Sex Positions Pretty Much Guaranteed to Hit the Spot

 It’s tempting to play it safe when it comes to sex positions.
 My personal favorite—a modified version of missionary that you can read about here—is so reliably orgasmic that my boyfriend and I call it “old faithful.”
-When you’re short on time, energy, or ideas, it makes sense to revert back to the familiar positions that get us off in bed.
+When you’re short on time, energy or ideas, it makes sense to revert back to the familiar positions that get us off in bed.
 So, why fix it if it ain’t broke?
-Because you might not even know what you’re missing until you try.
+Because you might not even know what you’re missing until you try—especially when it involves a sex position that spotlights a very, very important member of the cast: the clitoris.

-For women, the best-feeling positions are often the ones that stimulate your clitoris: girl on top, reverse cowgirl, etc. These typically lead to clitoral orgasm, which is the most common type.
-But that’s not the only way to come: Deep penetration and thrusting stimulate you in other places, leading to other kinds of orgasms—G-spot or cervical, for instance.
-And you’re not going to get there if you keep taking the shortcut and using the same position to get off (not that I blame a woman).
+“Typically, the best sexual positions are those that give you (or your partner) access to stimulating the clitoris,” says sexuality and relationship educator and author, Dr. Logan Levkoff, Ph.D.
+“Orgasms are all about the release of sexual tension in certain body parts and the involuntary muscles contractions that accompany this.”

+It isn’t always strictly about the clit, though.
+Levkoff goes on to say that while, for some, direct stimulation of the clitoris leads to an orgasm, for others, it may be stimulation inside of the vagina.
+Yes, we’re talking about the ever-so-elusive G-spot.

+“If you curl a finger or two into the vagina and up toward the stomach, you may feel the G-spot at you become aroused,” says Dr. O’Rielly.

-Next time you’ve got some time on your hands, or are just feeling extra-frisky and adventurous, these 10 positions are an excellent way to start breaking out of your sex position rut.
+Next time you’ve got some time on your hands, or are just feeling extra-frisky and adventurous, these 10 positions are an excellent way to start breaking out of your sex position rut—and stimulate the clit.
 And, who knows?
 By trying them out (a fun activity in and of itself), you might even find your new favorite “old faithful.”

-To do dancer, stand up facing one another.
-Have your partner grab one of your legs, and wrap it around his torso.
-"This position is great for intimacy and closeness," says couples therapist Adrienne Alden.
-"It allows for the shaft of the penis to rub up against her clitoris."
-(Sex ed 101—that's a good thing.)

 Teaspoon